 In any legal situation, you have the ability and the right to represent yourself in court.
 But that doesn’t mean that it’s a good idea.
 Instead, working with child custody lawyers in Sugar Land, TX will help you get quality legal representation that will help you in several ways.

 The law can be complex.
 If you have not been properly trained, you may not understand all of the nuances, and you could make some costly mistakes.
-It’s a much better idea to work with a qualified lawyer that knows all the ins and outs of the law and will make sure you get the right representation.
+It’s a much better idea to work with a qualified and experienced guardianship lawyer that knows all the ins and outs of the law and will make sure you get the right representation.

 4. The Discovery Process